saniaki/SQL_airport_tunneling/README.md

 * Generating a table on HDFS including data from all three TBMs.

 ### Examining data files
-Following queries are used to examine data using AWS CLI (Amazon Web Service Command Line Interface)
+Following commands are used to examine data using AWS CLI (Amazon Web Service Command Line Interface)
 <pre>
 aws s3 ls s3://training-coursera2/tbm_sf_la/
 </pre>